Q. Can Exl-Plan be used

 Macro-Enabled Workbook (*.xlsm).
 If you select

-a number of range names within Exl-Plan which will break some
+to rename a number of range names within Exl-Plan which will

 macros.
 For the next release of Exl-Plan, we will remove this